daniel3735928559/guppy/doc/api.md

   page.
 If `xsl_path` is `null`, then Guppy will default to a non-XSLT rendering method.

+* `Guppy.get_symbols(symbols_path, callback)`: `symbols_path` is the
+  path to a JSON file of further symbols that should be accepted by Guppy.
+This function should only be called once Guppy is initialised (e.g. inside the `ready_callback` function passed to the Guppy constructor).
+Any symbols defined by this file with the same name as symbols already defined will override those older definitions.
+Once the file is loaded, `callback` will be called if it was passed.

 * `Guppy.prototype.get_content(type)`: `type` can be `"xml"`, `"latex"`, or `"text"`, and the function will return (respectively) the XML, LaTeX, or ASCII representation of the instance's content.